ben-kemister/development-cheat-sheets/content/tools/kubernetes/_index.md

 `apply` is preferred as this uses a declarative approach, this means that if you run it twice you will NOT get an error.

-## Namespaces

-default
-kube-system       Used for the Kubernetes systems kube-public       Available publicly, for use for things like container repositories

 ## Services (and access)

 `ClusterIP` only exposes the service(s) to the container.